 Sustainable Housing & Urban Studies Unit (SHUSU)

-Established in 1996, SHUSU is a multidisciplinary research group at the University of Salford hosted within the Centre for Applied Research in Health, Welfare and Policy (CARe).
+Established in 1996, SHUSU is a multidisciplinary research group at the University of Salford hosted within the Centre for Health and Social Research in the School of Health and Society.
 We seek to understand complex social issues and work towards social justice and environmental sustainability within the urban environment.
 We are actively engaged in research that highlights the processes, outcomes and impacts of marginalisation on individuals and communities.

 The work of SHUSU reflects the complex and interconnected challenges faced by contemporary society.
 These challenges include ensuring fair access to housing, equitable welfare systems and services, population mobility, positive social relations within communities, ageing populations, environmental sustainability and inclusive growth.